We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Creatine is not essential in your diet, as it can be produced by your liver.
 However, studies have shown that vegetarians tend to have lower amounts of creatine in their muscles (

-For example, placing people on a lacto-ovo-vegetarian diet for 26 days and found that doing so caused a significant decrease in muscle creatine (
+One study placed people on a lacto-ovo-vegetarian diet for 26 days and found that doing so caused a significant decrease in their muscle creatine levels (

-Because creatine is not found in any plant foods, vegetarians and vegans can only get it from supplements.
+Because creatine is only naturally found in animal tissue, vegetarians and vegans can only get it from supplements.

-For vegetarians, creatine supplements may have significant benefits.
-These include:
+For vegetarians, creatine supplements may have significant benefits, including:

-Many of these effects are stronger in people on a vegetarian diet than in meat eaters.
+Some of these effects are stronger in people on a vegetarian diet than in meat eaters.
 For instance, vegetarians taking creatine supplements may experience significant improvements in brain function while meat eaters see no difference (

 You can purchase vegan-friendly creatine supplements locally or online.

 Carnosine is only found in animal-based foods.
-However, it’s non-essential, as your body can form it from the amino acids histidine and beta-alanine.
+However, it’s considered non-essential, as your body can form it from the amino acids histidine and beta-alanine.